 We enter into certain arrangements to license our technologies and to provide training services.
 We have determined that the license has no standalone value to the customer and is not separable from the training.
-Accordingly, we account for these arrangements as a single unit of accounting, following the revenue recognition pattern of the last deliverable of the arrangement and recognize revenue over the period of our performance and milestones that have been achieved.
+Accordingly, we account for these arrangements as a single unit of accounting, and recognize revenue over the period of our performance and milestones that have been achieved.
 Costs for these arrangements are expensed as incurred.